music dictionary : Ad - Ad

 addn(s)abbreviation of 'addition(s)'

-addobbare(Italian) decorate (for example, a room)
+addobbare(Italian) to decorate (for example, a room)

 Addobbo(Italian m.) decoration

-addolcire(Italian) tone down (a colour), soften
+addolcire(Italian) to tone down (a colour), to soften

-addolcirsi(Italian) mellow (figurative)
+addolcirsi(Italian) to mellow (figurative)

-addolorare(Italian) grieve
+addolorare(Italian) to grieve

 Addome(Italian m.) abdomen